Simpson is the associate dean of the faculty for international initiatives and professor of economics at Colgate University. She holds

 Nicole considers herself to be a macroeconomist who focuses on labor issues.
 Her research areas include immigration, the Earned Income Tax Credit (EITC), and education.
 Her current work has focused on studying the determinants of immigration, the impact of the EITC on labor supply when households face credit constraints, and the relationship between credit and college investment.
 Her work has been published in the Journal of Monetary Economics, Journal of Development Economics, American Economic Review, Southern Economic Journal, Journal of Economic Education, Contemporary Economic Policy and Population Research and Policy Review.

 She teaches courses in macroeconomics and international economics.
 Nicole coordinates Colgate's VITA program, where students file income taxes for local low-income households.
-She has also led two groups of Colgate Economics students to London, England for a semester abroad.
+She has also led two groups of Colgate Economics students to London, England for a semester abroad and has written an undergraduate textbook on the Economics of Immigration.